The world reacts as Donald Trump takes power

 Mexico

+President Enrique Peña Nieto tweeted nearly two hours after Trump's address, congratulating the new leader and expressing a desire to strengthen the relationship between the countries.

-This shouldn't surprise anyone: Former Mexican President Vicente Fox -- not a fan of Trump's pledge to have Mexico pay for a border wall -- kept up his long-running taunting of the new president on Twitter.
+Former President Vicente Fox wasn't nearly as gracious.
+An outspoken critic of Trump's pledge to have Mexico pay for a border wall, the former head of state kept up his long-running taunting of Trump.

 During Trump's address, Fox tweeted: "Speaking of allegiance, Trump?
 Speaking of greatness?
 America was already great and succesful, then you happened!"